0x8DEADF00D/obd2NET/README.md

 Introduction
 ===
 obd2NET is a .NET libarary for querying the vehicles OBD system.
 Real time data and diagnostic codes can be retrieved by performing simple serial requests.
 Basically, querying works just as simple: You cast the query mode (i.e. `0x01` for the current data) and specify a PID (parameter ID) such as `0x0D` for the vehicle speed to get your information back.
+See [OBD-II PIDs](http://en.wikipedia.org/wiki/OBD-II_PIDs) for available modes and PIDs.

 However, when using this library, you don't need to worry on how to communicate with the vehicle, just plug in the OBD connector into your vehicle's OBD port and get the other end of the cable to communicate with your device (USB/serial interfaces).